CleanroomMC/Website/docs/groovy-script/mods/thebetweenlands/animator.md

     input(Collection<IIngredient>)
     ```

 - `ItemStackList`.
 Sets the item outputs of the recipe.
-Requires exactly 1.
+Requires greater than or equal to 0, less than or equal to 1, and Only one of output, entity, or lootTable can be set.

     ```groovy:no-line-numbers
     output(ItemStack)